 Research to date says that the contraceptive pill has no effect on fertility.
 Although, it can take longer to get pregnant after coming off the pill as it takes a while for menstruation to return to a regular cycle.
 However, many women who have taken the pill for a long time and then had difficulty getting pregnant have reservations about the scientific research.

-I embraced it wholeheartedly without even a second thought about how it worked and what it was doing to my body.
-Of course back then I considered an apple a day to be a healthy lifestyle too.
+Personally, I embraced it wholeheartedly without even a second thought about how it worked and what it was doing to my body.
+Of course, back then I considered an apple a day to be a healthy lifestyle too.
 I was a teenager, what did I care?

 It wasn’t until years later, trying to conceive and failing miserably, that I thought about the effects that the pill may have had on me.
-The more I thought about it the more I started wondering – Did birth control affect my fertility?
+The more I thought about it the more I started wondering – Does birth control affect fertility?

 How Does The Birth Control Pill Work?

 Not something that was explained to the teenage me when I got my first lot of pills from the Family Planning Clinic.
 For some reason it seems that women are never really informed about their bodies and what’s being done to them.
 It’s like we don’t really need to be involved.